- Monday-Tuesday: 8am-5:30pm

 11. Who makes decisions about policies, programs and how money is spent?

 BATP has a Board of Directors that meets monthly to direct the agency’s mission.
 The agency President/CEO is in charge of the day-to-day management of programs and administers the annual budget as approved by the board.
 The board reviews the agency’s financial reports at each meeting.
 The board and staff work together to establish and implement the agency’s strategic plan.

 12. Isn’t shelter BATPs main function?

 No. Shelter is an intensive part of our work and it is essential in providing a safe haven from abuse.
-However, the agency’s non-residential self reliance program assists more clients each year through its diverse service menu to clients who need assistance other than shelter.
+However, the agency’s non-residential program assists more clients each year through its diverse service menu to clients who need assistance other than shelter.